srg-ics-uplb/systems-track-primer/README.md

 * ACM SIGSAC: Special Interest Group on Security, Audit and Control
 * IEEE Computer Society Technical Committee on Computer Architecture (TCCA)

+## Tools: Linux and Friends

+A good understanding of Linux and its ecosystem is essential in Systems, especially of its internals.
+* The Linux Kernel Archives (https://kernel.org)